kakkapriyesh/CUDA-Implementation-of-PIC-Algorithm/README.md

 To run the simulation on CPU:

-Just change the input.h to define (device_CPU) file and run the shell script run.sh (./run.sh)
+Just change the input.h to define (device_CPU) and run the shell script run.sh (./run.sh)